Quickstart: Create and use an Azure file share

 If you don't have an Azure subscription, create a free account before you begin.

 Create a storage account

 A storage account is a shared pool of storage in which you can deploy an Azure file share or other storage resources, such as blobs or queues.
 A storage account can contain an unlimited number of shares.
 A share can store an unlimited number of files, up to the capacity limits of the storage account.

 To create a storage account using the Azure portal:

-Under Azure services, select + to create a resource.
+Under Azure services, select Storage accounts.